Disaster and Humanitarian Response Aided by Weather Intelligence

 “Having that deeper analysis is really helpful because it can help give perspective and help us make decisions further in advance,” said Vatier.

 The staff at Team Rubicon will start tracking and monitoring when a storm is forming in the Atlantic.
-When they see it is a threat to land, they start ramping up volunteer efforts and doing daily briefings with Baron Threat Net as their forecasting tool.
+When they see it is a threat to land, they start ramping up volunteer efforts and doing daily briefings with Baron data as their forecasting guide.
+Lauren says they have a set of go-to Baron products.
 Lauren says they have a set of go-to products within Baron Threat Net to get a better understanding of the impact of a severe weather event that includes:

 - Tropical layers